Juniper Hole on Middle Caicos

 Dangers

-Juniper Hole and the Crossing Place Trail are quite remote, and there are many hazards and dangers to be aware of.
+Juniper Hole and the Crossing Place Trail are quite remote, and there are many hazards to be aware of.

 The terrain surrounding Juniper Hole and the Crossing Place Trail hides countless small sinkholes and pits, many of which are hidden in the low vegetation.
 When venturing into the area, it’s best to stay on the trail.